This is a sponsored post on behalf of Kansas Pork Farmers. All recipes and opinions are my own.

 Place ground pork into a medium sized bowl.

-Pour 1/2 cup of the teriyaki sauce, 1/2 cup onions on top of ground meat.
+Pour 1/2 cup of the teriyaki sauce and place 1/2 cup onions on top of ground meat, then mix together.

-Place a largest skillet on a medium heat.
-Add oil.
+Place a large skillet on medium heat.
+Add oil to skillet.

 While waiting for pan to heat up, turn meat mixture into golf ball sized meatballs.